-Purpose This quide gives specific information on how to operate and use the management functions of the switch.

-AUDIENCE The guide is intended for use by network administrators who are responsible for operating and maintaining network equipment; consequently, it assumes a basic working knowledge of general switch functions, the Internet Protocol (IP), and Simple Network Management Protocol (SNMP).

-CONVENTIONS The following conventions are used throughout this guide to show information:
+- PurposeThis manual gives specific information on how to operate and use the management functions of the Gigabit PoE Ethernet Switch. - Audience The Manual is intended for use by network administrators who are responsible for operating and maintaining network equipment.
+Consequently, it assumes a basic working knowledge of general switch functions, the Internet Protocol (IP), and Simple Network Management Protocol (SNMP). - Conventions The following conventions are used throughout this manual to show information.

-Note: Emphasizes important information or calls your attention to related features or instructions.
+NOTE: Emphasizes important information or calls your attention to related features or instructions.